 Appropriate Use of Facilities and Equipment - Facilities and equipment are to be used for the purposes for which they are provided.
 Such facilities as group study rooms and restrooms are provided for the convenience of all library users, and conduct unrelated to ordinary use is prohibited.
-Equipment, including public computers, is intended to support university instruction and research programs, and such uses are given priority.
+Equipment, including public computers, is intended to support university instruction, clinical and research programs, and such uses are given priority.

 Cell Phones, Pagers, and Other Electronic Devices - Except for medical personnel, the Rutgers University Libraries require library users to set cell phones, pagers, and other electronic devices on nonaudible signals.
 Medical personnel who cannot set their device to non-audible should use the lowest ringer or alert volume.
 The use of these devices disturbs those engaged in quiet reading and other scholarly pursuits.

 Children's Use of the Libraries and Electronic Resources - Children or adolescents, under the age of 18, with no university affiliation, must be accompanied by a parent or guardian at all times.
 Parents or adult guardians who bring children to the library are responsible for their protection and safety and must never leave children unattended.
 Children are expected to abide by all library user conduct and security policies.
 When a young child is in the library unattended by a parent or adult guardian, university police will be called to ensure the safety of the child and to assist in locating a parent or guardian.
 Parents or adult guardians are responsible for children's use of the Libraries, including access to the Internet.
 Library personnel may request identification to verify the age and university affiliation of any unaccompanied young person.